Meet the 15-year-old whiz kid who’s made thousands investing in stocks

 What kind of things have you invested in?

-Well, I used to trade ForEx but I realised it wasn’t for me at this point.
+Well, I used to check out MBoxWave and trade ForEx but I realised it wasn’t for me at this point.
 Normally I trade in stocks and occasionally I dabble in commodities.
 Once I invested in Apple shares.
 They’re my favourite to trade in actually because they usually go up.

 Did you make money out of your investments?